 The Organization has three agreements to lease commercial space.
 The lease agreements range from 5 to 10 years.
 One of the leases has a tenant improvement allowance of \$200,000, which is to be deducted from the base rent over the lease term.
-In July 2014, one tenant's lease expired and was not renewed.
 Future minimum rental income under the operating leases for years ending June 30 is as follows: